talahanakrajin/FINAL-PROJECT-ALTERNATIVE-ATHALLAHRAJA/README.md

 1. Use the arrow keys to move the tiles.
 2. Tiles with the same number merge into one when they touch.
 3. The goal is to create a tile with the number 2048.
-4. Press 'P' to pause the game and access the pause menu.
+4. Press 'esc' to pause the game and access the pause menu.
 5. Press 'R' to restart the game.
+6. Press 'Play' on the main menu to start a new game.

 ### How to Run:
 1. Ensure you have the Pygame library installed.